My SmartHome is supposed to be smarter than me, right?

 So there are a number of things I want to add to the mix, some straightforward, others not so much:

-Ecobee 3: I have a two zone Carrier heating system, and while I want to put two EcoBee 3 units in the house, after spending some time on the phone with their support folks, my current HVAC setup is not supported.
-I will talk with my HVAC folks to see what options I can use either natively from Carrier, or what could be done to integrate the EcoBee units.
+Ecobee 3: My house came with a two zone Carrier heating system.
+Researching how to put two EcoBee 3 units in the house, I spent some time on the phone with their support folks, my current HVAC setup is not supported.
+We are still working out with the HVAC folks what options I can use either natively from Carrier, or what could be done to integrate the EcoBee units.

 Indoor/Outdoor Cameras: This is something I’ve been putting off for a long time.
 I want cameras for two different reasons; security cameras to record to my Synology NAS box and a separate camera for use with my Personal Weather Station (weather cam).
 This is something I will probably need two setups – the security cams going to my NVR/NAS box, and a less critical weather cam transmitting photos to Wunderground and my weather site via the Mac Mini that controls the weather station.
 If you have any suggestions for either let me know in the comments.